neow3j/neow3j-docs/docs/neo-n3/dapp_development/smart_contracts.md

 If you know what type the contract invocation will return, you can use one of the more specific call methods that already unpack the invocation result value, e.g., `callFunctionReturningScriptHash(...)`.

-Because every contract has a contract manifest, `SmartContract` offers the method `getContractManifest()` that will fetch the manifest.
+Conversely to the return type, each method of a contract takes specific parameter types as input.
+In order to know what methods exist in a smart contract, and what parameter types it requires, every contract has a manifest that provides you with this and much more information about the contract.
+In the following sections, we'll show you how to create contract parameters, get the manifest and figure out what parameters you need to pass to a function you want to invoke.

 ## Contract Parameters

-When invoking a smart contract, you will need method parameters.
-The neow3j SDK, represents parameters via the `ContractParameter` class.
+When invoking a smart contract, you will need parameters.
+The neow3j SDK represents parameters via the `ContractParameter` class.
 It provides many static construction methods that cover all possible parameter types.
 If you use those methods, neow3j will make sure that the parameter is sent to the contract in the correct encoding and the correct type declaration.
 For example, if you need to pass a script hash of a NEO address as a parameter, you can use the method `ContractParameter.hash160(...)`.
 It converts the script hash to the expected byte array.

 If you invoke a contract that takes an object as a parameter, you need to use a contract parameter of type `Array`.
 As an example, assume the that the `Bongo` struct class below is the expected method parameter.

 ```java
 @Struct